captainbrosset/devtools-tips/src/tips/en/change-color-theme.md

   * Go to the settings (press F1) and select "dark" or light"
 * In Chrome or Edge
   * Also go to settings (press F1) and select "light" or "dark" in the Themes drop-down
+* In Safari
+  * Go to the settings and select "Appearance" between "System", "Light" or "Dark"